alex1ai/ugr-master-cc/cli-provisioning.md

 At first we used the browser's GUI to create a virtual machine in the cloud, for example at Azure or Google Cloud.
 In the next step we want to make it an automatic, repeatable task by using the CLI from the respective cloud provider.

-At first I run everything on the Azure Cloud, later we might provision Google Cloud Platform as well.

 ## Server location & Operating System

 When creating and running a web server, the very first questions are:
  1. Location of the server (latency/data laws)
  2. Resources which will be accessible
  3. OS to run

+For the following I chose Azure cloud as provider because we have the most credit there and I have done some work with it now.
+I will provide a script to provision in _Google Cloud_ as well, just to use their CLI once as well.

 ### Location
 Let's start with the location of the server.
 I found [this](https://www.petri.com/tips-choosing-microsoft-azure-region) website which offers